Dithiothreitol: Properties

-DTT is unstable in ambient atmospheric conditions as it is oxidized by oxygen; DTT should be stored and handled under inert gasses to prevent oxidation.
-Dithiothreitol shelf life can be extended with refrigeration at 2–8 °C. Oxidation presents further complications as oxidized DTT exhibits a strong absorbance peak at 280 nm.
+DTT is oxidized by air.
+So it is normally stored and handled under inert atmosphere to minimize oxidation.
+The rate of air-oxidation is slower at low temperatures.
+Oxidized DTT exhibits a strong absorbance peak at 280 nm.
 Since thiols are less nucleophilic than their conjugate bases, thiolates, DTT becomes a less potent nucleophile as the pH falls.
-(2S)-2-Amino-1,4-dimercaptobutane (dithiobutylamine or DTBA) is a new dithiol reducing agent that somewhat overcomes this limitation of DTT.
-Tris(2-carboxyethyl)phosphine (TCEP) is an alternative reducing agent that is more stable and effective at low pH, but is bulky and reduces cystines in folded proteins only slowly.
+(2S)-2-Amino-1,4-dimercaptobutane (dithiobutylamine or DTBA), a related dithiol reducing agent, somewhat overcomes this limitation of DTT.
+Tris(2-carboxyethyl)phosphine (TCEP) is an alternative reducing agent that is more stable and effective at low pH, but it is bulky and reduces cystines in folded proteins only slowly.

 DTT's half-life is 40 hours at pH 6.5 and 1.4 hours at pH 8.5 and 20 °C; its half-life decreases further as temperature increases.
-The presence of EDTA (ethylenediaminetetraacetic acid) to chelate divalent metal ions (Fe2+, Cu2+ and others) considerably increases the half-life of DTT in solution.
+The presence of EDTA (ethylenediaminetetraacetic acid) to chelate divalent metal ions considerably extends the half-life of DTT in solution.